-- annual external and internal penetration tests to help identify material cybersecurity risks to our critical systems, information and our broader enterprise IT environment; - a security team that includes internal IT and data privacy personnel and external managed services partners, principally responsible for managing (i) our cybersecurity risk assessment processes, (ii) our security controls and (iii) our response to cybersecurity incidents; - use of external service providers, where appropriate, to assess, test or otherwise assist with aspects of our security controls, including: - annual external and internal penetration tests; - 24-hour monitoring of our networks and cloud resources to help detect, respond to and recover from cyber-attacks; - IT managed services that includes help desk support and managed infrastructure (networks and servers support); and - a ransomware defense plan. - cybersecurity awareness training for our employees, incident response personnel and senior management; - a cybersecurity incident response plan that includes procedures for responding to cybersecurity incidents; and - third-party risk management and reporting process for service providers, suppliers and vendors.
+- risk assessments to help identify material risks from cybersecurity threats to our critical systems and information; - a security team that includes internal IT and data privacy personnel and external managed services partners, principally responsible for managing (i) our cybersecurity risk assessment processes, (ii) our security controls and (iii) our response to cybersecurity incidents; - use of external service providers, where appropriate, to assess, test or otherwise assist with aspects of our security controls, including: - annual external and internal penetration tests; - 24-hour monitoring of our networks and cloud resources to help detect, respond to and recover from cyber-attacks; - IT managed services that includes help desk support and managed infrastructure (networks and servers support); and - a ransomware defense plan. - cybersecurity awareness training for our employees, including incident response personnel and senior management; - a cybersecurity incident response plan that includes procedures for responding to cybersecurity incidents; and third-party risk management and reporting process for key service providers based on our assessment of their criticality to our operations and respective risk profile, suppliers and vendors with access to our information systems or data.

-We have not identified risks from known cybersecurity threats, including as a result of any prior cybersecurity incidents, that have materially affected or are reasonably likely to materially affect us, including our business strategy, results of operations or financial condition.
+We have not identified risks from known cybersecurity threats, including as a result of any prior cybersecurity incidents, that have materially affected us, including our operations, business strategy, results of operations or financial condition.
+We face risks from cybersecurity threats that, if realized, are reasonably likely to materially affect us, including our business strategy, results of operations or financial condition.
 In the event we experience a cybersecurity incident we consider to be material, we will disclose such incident consistent with the requirements of Item 1.05 of Form 8-K.